 General Liability Insurance

 Liability Plus is the most commonly purchased coverage among PTA units and is crucial to the protection of PTA operations as a whole.
 With Liability Plus, no matter how many carnivals, book fairs, picnics, three-legged races and other events that your PTA organizes, you can worry less about whether or not you are covered, and concentrate more on the success of your event.
-After all, your commitment is to the kids!Quote and Purchase Online Instantly
+After all, your commitment is to the kids!Quote in 15 Seconds

 Liability Plus is available to any PTA Unit wishing to purchase this liability protection.
 Coverage is extended to include any PTA officer, director, member, volunteer, or employee.